 Neurotrophic factor that enhances survival and morphological differentiation of dopaminergic neurons and increases their high-affinity dopamine uptake.

 In the brain, predominantly expressed in the striatum with highest levels in the caudate and lowest in the putamen.

+Defects in GDNF may be a cause of Hirschsprung disease (HSCR) [MIM:142623].
+In association with mutations of RET gene, defects in GDNF may be involved in Hirschsprung disease.
+This genetic disorder of neural crest development is characterized by the absence of intramural ganglion cells in the hindgut, often resulting in intestinal obstruction.
 Defects in GDNF are a cause of congenital central hypoventilation syndrome (CCHS) [MIM:209880]; also known as congenital failure of autonomic control or Ondine curse.
 CCHS is a rare disorder characterized by abnormal control of respiration in the absence of neuromuscular or lung disease, or an identifiable brain stem lesion.
 A deficiency in autonomic control of respiration results in inadequate or negligible ventilatory and arousal responses to hypercapnia and hypoxemia.